jnoriega232/configure-ad/README.md

 </h3>

 - Log back into DC-1 as jane_admin
-	- Search for PowerShell_ISE --> right-click on it and run as administrator --> Yes
+	- Search for PowerShell_ISE > right-click on it and run as administrator > Yes
-		- In the top left corner select new script --> from the link, copy the raw contents --> paste the contents of the script into PowerShell_ISE.
+		- In the top left corner select new script > from the link, copy the raw contents > paste the contents of the script into PowerShell_ISE.
 You can find the script [here](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).

 <p align="center">
 <img src="https://i.imgur.com/uT9AsCV.png" height="70%" width="70%" alt="Azure Free Account"/> <img src="https://i.imgur.com/MUqvsyN.png" height="70%" width="70%" alt="Azure Free Services"/> <img src="https://i.imgur.com/xTHI7nB.png" height="70%" width="70%" alt="Azure Free Services"/>
 </p>

-- Click the green arrow button near the top middle of PowerShell_ISE to run the script
+- Select the green arrow button near the top middle of PowerShell_ISE to run the script
 	- Now that the users are being created, we can go back to Active Directory to see all of the accounts.
-Go to Active Directory Users and Computers --> mydomain.com --> _EMPLOYEES
+Go to Active Directory Users and Computers > mydomain.com > _EMPLOYEES

 - You can now log into Client-1 with one of the accounts that were created.